InverterNetwork/contracts/docs/src/modules/authorizer/role/AUT_Roles_v2.md

 - The role id of the role that will become the admin of the new role.
 - The addresses of the initial members of the new role.

-The rolename in this context refers to the label of the role and is therefor not referenceable onchain.
+The rolename in this context refers to the label of the role and is therefore not referenceable onchain.
 The function can only be called by a permissioned address (See [permissioned](#permissioned-modifier)).

 #### Role Labeling